Faculty

 Research interests:

 Martin Greven’s research focus is on the structural, electronic and magnetic properties of select quantum materials, especially complex oxides.
 This materials class embodies many of the most profound contemporary questions pertaining to the collective quantum behavior of interacting electrons.
 His research involves bulk single crystal growth, neutron and X-ray scattering, as well as transport and magnetometry experiments.
-Greven’s current projects in the CQM include rare-earth titanates (with Chubukov, Fernandes, Jalan, Leighton), both in their Mott-insulating state and across the insulator- metal transition, perovskite cobaltites (with Leighton), and the cuprate superconductors.
-Neutron and X-ray scattering are powerful probes that provide essential structural and magnetic information about new phases of matter and the transitions between them.
-Greven pursues such experiments at leading facilities in the US (especially Oak Ridge National Lab and Argonne National Lab) and abroad.
-He furthermore collaborates with experts in the use of complementary experimental techniques (e.g, Brookhaven National Lab, Caltech, Iowa State University/Ames Lab, Kyoto University, Peking University, UC Berkeley/Lawrence Berkeley National Lab, UC Davis, University of Geneva, University of Leipzig and Zagreb University).
+Projects led by Greven include rare-earth titanates, both in their Mott-insulating state and across the insulator-metal transition, unconventional superconductors (cuprates, bismuthates, strontium titanate), and incipient ferroelectrics (strontium titanate, potassium tantalate).
+Neutron and X-ray scattering are powerful probes that provide essential structural and magnetic information about new phases of matter and the transitions between them, and Greven pursues such experiments at leading facilities in the US (especially Oak Ridge National Lab and Argonne National Lab) and abroad.
+He and his collaborators are using novel high-force pneumatic strain cells to perform unprecedented in situ measurements, and they are pioneering the use of plastic deformation/dislocation engineering to enhance electronic properties and, in effect, create new quantum materials.
+Greven furthermore collaborates with experts in the use of complementary experimental techniques (e.g, Columbia University, EPFL, McMaster University, UC Berkeley/LBL, UC Davis, and Zagreb University).

 Turan Birol